-Though never a president himself, Alexander Hamilton was just as important in the formation of the United States as many who were.
+Though never a president himself, Alexander Hamilton was just as important to the formation of the United States as many people who were.
 Born on a small Caribbean island in the 1750s, Hamilton moved to New York, fought in the Revolutionary War, ardently defended the U.S. Constitution, helped establish the first national bank, and, of course, eventually became the inspiration for Lin-Manuel Miranda’s hit Broadway musical.
 Learn more about his life, legacy, and devastating death by duel below.

 1. Alexander Hamilton was born in the Caribbean islands—but we’re not exactly sure when.